LZong-tw/PHP-paginator-class/README.md

 it will show all the pages through html tags.

-The default element count of showing the pages' links is 5, you can customize it by changing the value of '$element' in side the class.
+The default element count of showing the pages' links is 5, you can customize it by changing the value of '$element' inside the class.